Allen Lee: Member of Executive and Legislative Councils

 In the late 1970s, Hong Kong Governor Sir Murray MacLehose established the Committee of Economic Diversification to advance Hong Kong's high technology development.
 Governor MacLehose visited Ampex in 1977 and listened to Lee's outlook on Hong Kong's electronic industry.
 Lee recommended the Governor to build a technology park, but he was snubbed because high technology may incur a high risk.
 Hong Kong as a result failed to take a head start and was surpassed by South Korea and Taiwan which had built the Hsinchu Science Park.
 Lee denounced the government for mismatching talents by appointing an Administrative Officer to be the Secretary for Trade and Industry.

 In 1978, Lee became the youngest appointee to the Legislative Council of Hong Kong by Sir Murray MacLehose, at the age of 38.
 He had sat on the Consumer Council and Electronics Industry Training Board before.
 He also held many public positions, including chairman of the Hong Kong Productivity Council and member of the Vocational Training Council.
 In 1986, Governor Sir Edward Youde asked him to serve on the Executive Council of Hong Kong.

 During his political career, he witnessed the Sino-British negotiations over Hong Kong's future after 1997.
 In May 1983, Allen Lee led a delegation of young professionals to Beijing, which included legislators Stephen Cheong and Selina Chow, as well as barristers Martin Lee and Andrew Li, architect Edward Ho, doctor Natalus Yuen, journalist Mary Lee, Wing On Bank's Dr. Philip Kwok and Albert Kwok, financier Leung Kwok-kwong and merchant Christopher Leong.
-They were greeted by the General Secretary of the Communist Party of China Xi Zhongxun.
+They were greeted by the General Secretary of the Chinese Communist Party Xi Zhongxun.
 In the delegation, they expressed their wish to keep the status quo in Hong Kong as it was "the best guarantee to maintaining the prosperity and stability of Hong Kong".
 They also sought to extend the British rule by 15 to 30 years.
 He returned to Beijing in October 1983 and was met by the National Security Bureau Zhuang Xin and former Foreign Trade Minister Li Qiang.
 In the meeting he was told the demands of the young professionals were rejected.

 During the Sino-British negotiations over the future of Hong Kong and the drafting of the Sino-British Joint Declaration in December 1984, Lee joined the delegation of Office of the Unofficial Members of the Executive and Legislative Councils (UMELCO) to meet with the British politicians in London and raised concerns about the Joint Declaration.
 The UMELCO also attempted to mobilise public opinion on the terms of the Sino-British agreement and made known Hong Kong's views to both the British and Chinese governments.
 Legislative Council member Roger Lobo moved a motion to demand a debate in the Legislative Council on the draft of Sino-British Joint Declaration in February 1984.
 It was backed by Allen Lee.